bitcoin-abe/bitcoin-abe/README.txt

 clients.
 See the comments in abe.conf for more information.

 For usage, run "abe.py --help" and see the comments in abe.conf.
-By default, Abe reads your Bitcoin blk0001.dat file and runs a chain viewer over FastCGI.
-BUG: reading the block file takes far too long, hours on PostgreSQL and days on SQLite3.
-However, Abe remembers where it stopped reading and starts more quickly the second time.
+By default, Abe reads your Bitcoin blk0001.dat file, builds an in-memory database, and runs a chain viewer over FastCGI.

+BUG: Reading the block file takes far too long, hours on PostgreSQL and days on SQLite3.
+However, if you use a persistent database (the default is not persistent) Abe remembers where it stopped reading and starts more quickly the second time.

+See `abe.py --help` for examples of how to persist the data, greatly reducing start time.
+See README-POSTGRES.txt for a rough idea of how to set up PostgreSQL.

 To run the built-in HTTP server instead of FastCGI, add "--port 2750" or a TCP port number of your choosing.
+For a rough overview of FastCGI setup, see README-FASTCGI.txt.

 To explore Namecoin (or a chain with data somewhere other than the default Bitcoin directory) pass, e.g., "--datadir ~/.namecoin".
 Note that this software is currently unaware of name transactions.

-See `abe.py --help` for examples of how to persist the data, greatly reducing start time.

-PostgreSQL on Debian/Ubuntu:
-  apt-get install postgresql python-psycopg2 sudo -u postgres createdb abe
-  # Replace USER with your Unix user name:
-  sudo -u postgres createuser USER
-  # Replace 8.4 with the PostgreSQL version:
-  sudo sh -c "echo local abe USER ident >> /etc/postgresql/8.4/main/pg_hba.conf" service postgresql reload

 Please see TODO.txt for a list of what is not yet implemented but would like to be.